ReeceCarmody/Chemical-Dosage-Prediction-for-Water-Treatment/README.md

 - Assist the water treatment plant in their chemical dosage decision making process.

 ## Data
-As previously mentioned, the data was provided from a Colorado water treatment plant.
-Since this data is private it cannot be shared publicly.
+Since the data is provided from a Colorado water treatment plant only for the purpose of a class project, it is private.
+The raw data cannot be shared publicly.

-Roughly, there were multiple datasets that consisted of different water characteristics.
+Overall, there were multiple datasets that consisted of different water characteristics.
 These characteristics were periodically recorded and documented over time.
 A three year interval (2018-2020) was used due to the data being the most comprehensive during this time period.

 The Ferric Chloride (FeCl) dose was predicted through four main water characteristics (pH, temperature, conductivity, and turbidity).
 The Cationic Polymer dose was another target variable, but due to its high correlation with the FeCl dose it was unnecessary to attempt prediction on this variable.